swisscom/korp/README.md

 ## A Complete Example

 Let's look at how to use `korp` on a real world example.
 Let's assume you want to deploy [Istio](https://github.com/istio/istio) in a corporate environment which has its own Docker registry.
-These are the steps which you would need to execute
+These are the steps which you would need to execute.

 ### Render the Istio Helm Charts